 It happened again: You saw your cat rouse from a deep slumber, gazing at you through eyes that appeared filmy, even translucent.
-He blinked a few times, and those milky layers retracted horizontally into the corners of his eyes.
+They blinked a few times, and those milky layers retracted horizontally into the corners of their eyes.
 You breathed a sigh of relief (because it was weird, and you were glad it was over).
 What, exactly, was that?
 Turns out, you just observed your cat’s third eyelid.

 What is a third eyelid?

 The third eyelid is medically referred to as a nictitating membrane.
 This membrane is essentially an extra layer of protection for the surface of the eye, and also helps the eye stay moist.
 The third eyelid is sometimes described as acting much like “a windshield wiper blade” by removing debris and pollen from the surface and redistributing tears over the cornea.
 It is whitish-pink in color, translucent, and retracts into the inner corner of each eye (making it a somewhat disorienting spectacle for human observers).

 Cats and dogs both possess a third eyelid.
 So do birds, reptiles, amphibians, fish, and some other mammals.
 Your cat’s third eyelid functions as a shield for his cornea while moving through tall grass and during skirmishes with neighborhood felines or resistant prey.
 (Pro tip: Keep them indoors so they’ll never need that protection!)

 Believe it or not, scientists think that humans did have a third eyelid, once upon a time.
 Through the course of evolution, the nictitating membrane was reduced to the tiny pink fold of tissue in the corner of your eye.
 This probably happened because, unlike cats, humans didn’t have to capture prey by biting or stalking through vegetation face-first.

 Noticing your cat’s third eyelid could be a symptom